HoseinAzad/Transformer-based-SER/README.md

-# Transformer-based model for Speech Emotion Recognition(SER) - implemented by Pytorch
+# Speech Emotion Recognition(SER) - with huggingface

 ## Overview:
-There are two classes of features to solve the emotion recognition problem from speech: lexical features (the vocabulary used) and acoustic features (sound properties).
+To solve the emotion recognition problem with speech, two classes of features are lexical features (the vocabulary used) and acoustic features (sound properties).
 We could also use both to solve the problem.
-But note that using lexical or linguistic features would require having a transcript of the speech; in other words, it requires an additional step for text extraction from speech (speech recognition).
-Hence, in this project, we only use acoustic features.<br>
+But note that using lexical features would require having a transcript of the speech; in other words, it requires an additional step for text extraction from speech (speech recognition).
+Hence, we choose to analyze the acoustic features in this work.<br>

 Further, there are two approaches to representing emotions:
 * Dimensional Representation: Representing emotions with dimensions such as Valence (on a negative to positive scale), Activation or Energy (on a low to high scale),